-Join Mark Struthers for an in-depth discussion in this video Creating a first project, part of Up and Running with Cubase Pro 8.
+Join Mark Struthers for an in-depth discussion in this video Creating a first project, part of Learning Cubase Pro 8.

 Once we have reached this stage,…of course, the next thing we will want to do…is create a new project.…We might want to run a recent project,…but we'll get back to that in a moment.…Here, I'm going to start off by looking at ways…that we can use the steinburg hub…to create a brand new project.…It's not the only way of doing it.…If you took advantage of that preference setting,…whereby the hub doesn't fire up…when you open up Cubase,…you don't have to then, subsequently, reopen it.…When we want to create a new project,…we can use something called the project assistant.…

 We'll get back to that a little bit later as well.…For the moment, let's look at what this hub offers us.…Bearing in mind, we are going to be using…the right hand side of the hub,…the projects area, rather than the news and tutorial section…on the left, I don't have to be connected to the internet,…and we can see that's the case here.…It states that no internet connection is detected.…So, as I say, we're going to be working…on the right hand side here, the projects half.…

 - Installing and connecting Cubase

 - Organizing assets and tracks

 - Inserting effects